PR-Project-UU/main/README.md

 The preprocess mode (`preprocess`) prepares the generated images for use in the neural network.
 The model training mode (`train`) trains a Generative Adversarial Model (GAN) on the acquired data. (not yet implemented)
 The image prediction mode (`predict`) uses a trained model to predict/generate a new image from acquired data. (not yet implemented)

+#### 4. Timeout
+The timeout flag sets the time to wait for downloads after executing a generate order to the Google Earth Engine servers.
+The default value of "None" sets the timeout to three times the number of files generated in minutes.
+The value to provide is time in seconds.